-- 1. Population served: Participants with mental health conditions that are developing work skills.
-Participants may be referred to the program through Welfare to Work, Mendocino College, MCHC, and other agencies serving clients who are or have been homeless. - 2.
+- Population served: Participants with mental health conditions that are developing work skills.
+Participants may be referred to the program through Welfare to Work, Mendocino College, MCHC, and other agencies serving clients who are or have been homeless.
+This program will aim to serve thirty (30) clients per year. - 2.
 Services Provided: Flexible training elements will allow for people to participate in adaptable and individualized ways which relate to their needs and goals.
 "Soft work skills" modules, including resume building will be offered.
 Additionally, completion of college modules, and completion of in-house taught modules for individuals needing support in specific areas. - 3.
 Program Goals: The program will provide vocational training to those in need, and support them on their own path towards self-sufficiency.
 To improve the community culture by contributing to a vibrant neighborhood. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements.
 The program will measure the number of trainings provided, the number of individuals trained at each training, demographic information about those trained, and the number of individuals moving to permanent employment at the end of the training program.